 1/4 cup coarsely grated yellow onion with juice

 Juice of one lime

 1/2 teaspoon freshly ground black pepper

-Add red onion, minced pepper, and garlic to the mortar.
-Press on the ingredients with your pestle, and grind them around the mortar in a circular movement.
-Add a half of the fresh cilantro/coriander sprigs and gently bruise them with the pestle.
-Add 2 ripe avocados, yellow onion with juice and lime juice.
-Continue pressing, grinding and smashing until you get a desired consistency.
-Add salt, pepper and hot sauce to taste.
+Combine the jalapeño, garlic, and red onion in a mortar.
+Press on the ingredients with your pestle, and grind them around the mortar in a circular movement, 3 to 4 times.
+Add the cilantro and gently bruise the leaves with the pestle.
+Add the avocados, yellow onion, and lime juice and mash to form a blended but chunky consistency.
+Stir in the cumin, salt, black pepper, and hot sauce and taste for seasoning.